 What if I Do Not Get In?

 Many intelligent, well qualified, academically prepared students do not get into graduate school or professional programs.
 Sometimes there is a fairly good reason, such as their Personal Statement needed a bit more work or their GRE scores were not as high as they wished.
-Sometimes there doesn’t seem to be a good reason at all: they had great MCAT scores, 3.8 GPA, a wonderful personal statement, etc. etc. Getting in can be an extremely competitive process, especially for medical, law or veterinary school.
+Sometimes there doesn’t seem to be a good reason at all: they had great MCAT scores, 3.9 GPA, a wonderful personal statement, and a good interview.
+Getting in is an extremely competitive process, especially for medical, law or veterinary school.
 If you did not get in, it does not mean that you are not qualified.
-It means that the admission committee chose other candidates over you this year.
-You could apply next year with the same application packet to the same schools and perhaps get accepted.
+It means that the admission committee chose other candidates over you.
+You could apply next year and perhaps get accepted.
 However, not getting in means you must decide on your next step.

 There are a number of options open to you if you do not get into graduate/professional school: re-apply, apply to different types of programs, delay going in order to strengthen your re-application, decide on a different career course that does not require graduate/professional school.